ef2k/ef2k/README.md

 ⚡ Imagine a future where engineers and AI work together to build systems that don’t just ship fast but stand the test of time.

-I’m working on solving this through **AI-powered code governance.** If this resonates, we should chat!
+I’m working on solving this through **AI-assisted code governance.** If this resonates, we should chat!

 **Tech I'm working with:** Go, TypeScript, Node